Scheduling Your Execution: At Least Don’t Pick Super Bowl Sunday

 April

-Keep an eye out for Easter and Passover.
-Even if you’re not Christian or Jewish, many of your guests will be.
 Also, April 15th (or the preceding weekend) isn’t a deal-breaker, but a wedding should be escapist and care-free.
 Or the exact opposite of “tax weekend.”
 Anyone stressed with a 1099 won’t be doing the foxtrot.
 And if there are accountants in either family?
-You’ve just lost them to their Blackberries for the entire weekend.
+You’ve just lost them to their laptops for the entire weekend (if they’re able to make it at all).

 May